Understanding Undergraduate Computing Student Perceptions of Race (2023-2024)

 While numerous efforts to broaden the participation of Black, Indigenous, Native Hawaiian/Pacific Islander and Hispanic/Latinx students in computing exist, these programs fail to address the systemic inequities that students face from educators, peers and academic cultures.
 They also fail to capture how students (especially those from the dominant white and Asian identities) perceive the impacts of race, racism and white supremacy on their academic experiences and others’.

-Building on the work of the 2022-2023 project team, this team will collect quantitative and qualitative data to address the following research questions:
+Building on the work of the 2022-2023 project team to collect quantitative and qualitative survey data, this project team conducted phenomenographic, thematic and content analysis to address the following research questions:

 1. How do CS undergraduate students perceive race in university computing departments?